HistoryData

 Evacuation completed

-Original reparations owed
+Original reparations obligation

-Remaining debt at congress
+Remaining debt at Congress

 Location